mbarciairiarte/mbarciairiarte/README.md

 ### Full-stack Developer

-I'm a management engineer with a passion for development and knowledge in Java and MySQL.
+I'm a management engineer, passionated about coding.
 My background gives me a broad perspective to address technological challenges and understand business needs.

 Everything starts with a Java FullStack bootcamp, my focus is on continuous learning and professional growth.
 In addition, I have experience in digital marketing, which allows me to understand how to leverage technology to drive effective strategies.